 Use the images below (Fig. 4) to help identify moths from the by-catch that will be retained in the green phermone-baited unitraps.

-Refer to the PPMN Bertha armyworm monitoring protocol for help when performing in-field scouting.
-Use the images below (Fig. 6) to learn to identify the various stages.
-Review the 2019 Insect of the Week which featured bertha armyworm and its doppelganger, the clover cutworm!
+Refer to the PPMN Bertha armyworm monitoring protocol for help when performing in-field scouting or review the 2019 Insect of the Week which featured bertha armyworm and its doppelganger, the clover cutworm!

 Biological and monitoring information related to bertha armyworm in field crops is posted by the provinces of Manitoba, Saskatchewan, Alberta and the Prairie Pest Monitoring Network.
-Also, refer to the bertha armyworm pages within the “Field Crop and Forage Pests and their Natural Enemies in Western Canada: Identification and management field guide” which is a free downloadable document as both an English-enhanced or French-enhanced version.
+Also, refer to the bertha armyworm pages within the “Field Crop and Forage Pests and their Natural Enemies in Western Canada: Identification and management field guide” (2018) accessible as a free downloadable PDF in either English or French on our new Field Guides page.